 STAY TUNED !

-The European Parliament adopted two key legislative measures regarding the resolution of consumer disputes in Europe.
-A new regulation mandates that all businesses selling goods or services to consumers online in any European Union member state, excluding those in the health and education sectors, make available a link to a EU-wide online platform that will be set up to handle consumer disputes.
+Earlier this year the European Parliament adopted two key legislative measures regarding the resolution of consumer disputes in Europe.
+The new regulation mandates that all businesses selling goods or services to consumers online in any European Union member state, excluding those in the health and education sectors, make available a link to a EU-wide online platform that will be set up to handle consumer disputes.

 The directive requires all EU member states to implement the Online Dispute Resolution initiative within 2 years of the regulation’s entry into force.
 The directive applies to any purchase made domestically or across EU borders.

 The official press release can be seen below.

 A step forward for EU consumers: Commissioner Tonio Borg welcomes adoption of Out-of-court Dispute Resolution

 Commissioner for Health and Consumer Policy, Tonio Borg, welcomed the vote of the European Parliament on Alternative Dispute Resolution and Online Dispute Resolution (ADR-ODR) today.
 This vote confirms the agreement on the two proposals put forward by the European Commission in 2011.

 Tonio Borg said: “Today, the European Parliament confirmed its agreement on two key proposals for boosting growth in the Single Market and strengthening the Digital economy.
 ADR and ODR are a win-win for consumers, who will be able to resolve their disputes out-of-court in a simple, fast and low-cost manner, and also for traders who will be able to keep good relations with customers and avoid litigation costs.
 It must be stressed that the EU institutions achieved a fast agreement which will significantly improve everyday life for consumers across Europe”.